 Judy the Mathematician

-Well, in some sense, I think I always have been a mathematician at heart because of my way of thinking, my way of viewing the world, and my way of dissecting arguments.
+always had an unquenshable thirst for knowledge, for finding out why things work the way they do, because of my way of thinking, my way of viewing the world, and my way of dissecting arguments.
 However, I have also lead a life that allows me to formally call myself a mathematician: I’ve received a B.Sc. and B.Sc.
 Hons. in Pure and Applied Mathematics from the University of Cape Town, I’ve then earned a Ph.D. in Theoretical Physics (with a strong focus on pure math) from the same university.
 Thereafter, I have held several Postdoc positions in both Germany and Austria doing pure mathematics.
 In the course of my career, I have published various peer-reviewed papers on topics in algebra (in particular on the representation theory of certain Lie groups).
 These papers can collectively be found under my old married name (Judith Alcock-Zeilinger)

 "Why should i care?"